 The JFTC has the power to investigate a transaction even if the transaction does not meet the applicable notification thresholds in the case where the transaction may substantially restrain competition in any particular field of trade.
-Although a transaction that does not meet the thresholds is in general unlikely to restrain competition substantially, if competitors or customers of the parties to the transaction raise concerns about the transaction with the JFTC, the JFTC would likely contact the parties and ask them to explain why the transaction would not substantially restrain competition in any particular field of trade as well as to provide information to determine whether the transaction would meet the thresholds.
-In 2008, the JFTC was about to issue a cease and desist order against the proposed joint venture between BHP Billiton and Rio Tinto, which may not be notifiable due to the transaction scheme, but may restrain competition in the relevant market.
-(No order was issued because the parties withdrew the transaction.)
+Although a transaction that does not meet the thresholds is in general unlikely to restrain competition in Japan substantially, if competitors or customers of the parties to the transaction raise concerns about the transaction with the JFTC, the JFTC would likely contact the parties and ask them to explain why the transaction would not substantially restrain competition in any particular field of trade as well as to provide information to determine whether the transaction would meet the thresholds.
+In 2008, the JFTC was about to issue a cease and desist order against the proposed joint venture between BHP Billiton and Rio Tinto, which may not be notifiable due to the transaction scheme, but may restrain competition in the relevant market (no order was issued because the parties withdrew the transaction).

 No statute of limitations on the JFTC's ability to investigate a transaction exists.
-As far as this firm knows, however, there have been no cases where the JFTC initiated investigations after the consummation of transactions.